further addition reactions image header.

 Mechanism for the hydration of ethene to ethanol using a phosphoric acid catalyst.

-We can show this direct hydration using the following equations: Model, word and symbolic equations to show the direct hydration of ethene to produce ethanol.
+We can show this direct hydration using the following equations: Direct hydration of alkenes to make alcohol.
+Model, word and symbolic equations for the addition of steam or steam to the alkene ethene.

 3. Alkenes and sulfuric acid